dirkneuhaeuser/exercise-problems/own_ds/README.md

 ### Quadtree
 A quadtree is a tree, in which each inner node has 4 children.
 This helps to divide the 2D-grid recursively into north-east, north-west, south-easth and south-west, such that each node can dicide what to do with values of its children.
 Note that the runtime of the quadtree is worse than of a 2D-Segmenttree.
 Proof by Mastertheorem.

-## Order Statistic Tree
-Order Statistic Tree (OST) is a balanced BST, which also saves the size of each subtree.
-This datastructure can be used to answer order-related queries like "what it the k-th smallest elment?" on dynammic data in log(n) time (as we have to find the specific node first in log(n).

-An alternative to OST is a Fenwick Tree, as implemented [here](https://www.geeksforgeeks.org/order-statistic-tree-using-fenwick-tree-bit/).
-However, this only works for finding the order of indices (small integers), while the OST implemented as a balanced Red–black tree can take any type with smaller-comperator.

-When using it as a **multiset** (and allow the same value several times), we have to take the operator `less_equal`.
-However, this comes with some pitfalls as well:

-`find` will always return end. </br>
-`lower_bound` works like upper_bound in normal set (to return the first element > it)</br>
-`upper_bound` works like lower_bound in normal set (to return the first element >= it)</br>
-`order_of_key` will get you the first order of the key (even though this key might be available by many orders)</br>
-`find_by_order` works as expected</br>
-`erase` by value does not work anymore.
-Use `t.erase(t.upper_bound(1))`</br>